cosmicbeing619/Mouser_electronics_chatbot/README.md

-# Mouser Electronics - Intelligent Parts Search Engine
+# Smart Component Search Engine

 A sophisticated, context-aware search engine and personalized recommendation system to help engineers and buyers quickly find the right electronic parts, even with partial or imprecise information.